 1. Dr.Fone – Recover (iPhone Data Recovery)

-Wondershare’s Dr.Fone gives you a full toolkits to fix the problems on your mobile.
+Wondershare’s Dr.Fone gives you a full toolkit to fix the problems on your mobile.
 And its Dr.Fone -Recover (iOS) is specially developed for finding deleted data from your iOS devices and retrieving data from your iOS backups.
 If you’ve accidentally deleted something on your iPhone, Dr.Fone would be very helpful to get them back.

 The recovery feature – Restore from iTunes backup file is really good for people who have ever synced or backed up their device to iTunes.
 This feature allows me to preview and extract the pictures, call history, old messages, and other things hidden in the backup files on my computer.

-This software provides with free trial for users to scan and preview deleted data.
+This software provides with a free trial for users to scan and preview deleted data.
 But if you want to recover the lost data to your device or print the data as some document files, you have to buy its full version license to remove the free trial limitations.

 Supported Platforms: Windows 10, 8.1, 8, 7, XP, Vista and Mac OS X 10.6 – 10.14 (macOS Mojave ).
 Dr.Fone for iOS Discount Link >>